iamrishupatel/trello-clone/README.md

 4. Create a database
 5. Create 7 collections - (user, board, label, priority, status, task, comment)

+> **Note: Don't forget to update the collection permissions so authorized users are allowed to update collections.
+This also is required to create users in the user collection.
+For more information about
+Appwrite collection permissions see their [documentation](https://appwrite.io/docs/products/databases/permissions)**

 **D. Add following attributes in the tables**

 > **Note: Appwrite cloud uses apprite v1.1.2 as of AUG 2023 and doesn't support relations**